VibeCheck: Using Active Acoustic Tactile Sensing for Contact-Rich Manipulation: Hardware Platform

 \textit{2) Sensor Housing:} The transducers are mounted on the fingers with 3D-printed housings (Formlabs Clear V4 resin) and sorbothane isolation pads to reduce parasitic vibrations (Fig. \ref{fig:hardware}).
 We find these isolation pads important in absorbing vibrations and noise generated by the robot’s movement and transmitted through the gripper body.
 Lastly, we add replaceable high-density polyethylene strips (“Non-Slip Grip Strips” by CatTongue) to the fingertips to increase friction at the contact surface.

-\textit{3) Electronics:} Two Teensy 4.0 microcontrollers with audio adapter boards control the signal generation, sampling, and communication with a PC.
+\textit{3) Electronics:} Two Teensy 4.0 microcontrollers with audio adapter boards control the signal generation, sampling, and communication with a computer.
 The generated signal is passed through an inverting amplifier circuit (gain = 1.5) and is biased such that the resulting signal is centered at 2.5 V and has an amplitude of 2.4 V. The received signal is unamplified and sampled at 44.1 kHz.
-The Teensys communicate with the PC using micro-ROS \cite{belsare2023microrOS}.
+The Teensys communicate with the computer using micro-ROS \cite{belsare2023microrOS}.